Kawa Early Years, Nallagandla

 • Sensory-rich environments designed to invite touch, movement and exploration

-• Language immersion through songs, stories and narrated play, building vocabulary before words arrive
+• Language immersion through songs, stories and narrated play

 • Relationship-centred routines that build trust and emotional security